Expats Talk about Health Insurance and Healthcare in Buenos Aires, Argentina

 - Are healthcare and health insurance expensive in Buenos Aires?

-- What are the visa & residency requirements in Buenos Aires?
+- What are emergency services like in Buenos Aires?